ARR Calculator

 Public benchmarks: Snowflake hit 158% NRR at IPO — existing customers alone grew ARR 58% annually with zero new logos, powered by consumption-based pricing.
 Datadog sustained 130%+ NRR through multi-product expansion across APM, logs, and security modules.
 HubSpot at scale operates at 108% NRR with 33% ARR growth across 150k+ SMB customers — proof that durable, if slower, expansion compounds meaningfully at scale.

-The ARR bridge is the standard for enterprise and mid-market SaaS where deals are quarterly or annual contracts, negotiated by sales teams, and reviewed at the board level.
+The quarterly ARR bridge is the standard for enterprise and mid-market SaaS where deals are annual or multi-year contracts, negotiated by sales teams, and reviewed at the board level.
 Quarterly aggregation matches the cadence of board reporting, pipeline reviews, quota periods, and annual planning.
-A monthly MRR view of an enterprise business introduces noise (invoice timing, annual renewals landing in one month) that a quarterly ARR breakdown smooths out.
-This tool uses quarterly periods to align with standard SaaS board deck reporting conventions.
+A monthly view of an enterprise business introduces noise (invoice timing, annual renewals landing in one month) that a quarterly breakdown smooths out.
+This tool uses quarterly periods to align with standard SaaS board deck reporting conventions — and ties ARR growth directly to the saas finance metrics that matter (NRR, Magic Number, Burn Multiple, ARR per employee).

 Last reviewed: March 2026